anovos/anovos-docs/docs/getting-started/index.md

 [`data_analyzer.quality_checker`](https://docs.anovos.ai/docs/anovos-modules-overview/quality-checker/)
 module provides convenient functions to answer these questions.

-For sake of time, in this guide, we'll assume that our dataset does not exhibit such problems.
-Instead, we'll move on to a more advanced stage of quality assessment and check for outliers in the data.
+For time's sake, we'll assume that our dataset does not exhibit any of these problems.
+Instead, we'll move on to more advanced quality assessments and check for outliers in the data.
 Outliers are data points that deviate significantly from the others.
-These points can be problematic when training ML models or during inference, as there is very little information about these ranges in the dataset, which in turn leads to a high degree of uncertainty.
+These points can be problematic when training ML models or during inference because there is very little information about the ranges in the dataset, leading to a high degree of uncertainty.

-Outliers in a dataset can be due to rare events.
-For example, in the case of our income dataset, there might be some individuals that work well beyond retirement age or have worked their way up to a high paying position despite dropping out of high school.
+We immediately see that most people work a standard 40-hour week, while a significant minority reports anywhere between 20 and 60 hours.
+However, some individuals work very few hours, and others reported almost 100 hours per week, more than twice the median.
+These are the groups detected by the outlier detector.

-However, outliers can also be due to reporting errors.
-Digits in a number might have been swapped or values might have been given in the wrong order of magnitude.
-For example, someone might have mistakenly entered a weight in grams instead of kilograms.
+We cannot only detect that there are outliers, but we can also deal with them right away.
+For example, let's remove the rows where individuals reported an excessive amount of hours worked per week:

 How we deal with outliers depends on their origin and the application context.

 <div class="cell code">